Every person is unique!

 Substances with adaptogenic effect

 Adaptogens mainly include fungi or plants that have adapted to extreme environmental conditions.
 For example, cold, extreme altitude, lack of oxygen, strong sunlight or drought.
 But it also includes, for example, roots, which contain the concentrated energy and nutrient density of years of growth and maturity.
-If you look at the sites where Cordyceps is found, for example, it becomes clear why it has such a strong adaptogenic effect.
-Photograph from a white bowl with cordyceps mushroomsIt grows in the high altitudes of the Himalayas with little oxygen, under extreme temperature influences and strong solar radiation.
-However, the other medicinal mushrooms also have the ingredients typical of adaptogens, such as polysaccharides and triterpenes.
+If you look at the places where cordyceps is found, for example, it becomes clear why it has such a strong adaptogenic effect.
+Photograph from a white bowl with cordyceps mushroomsIt grows at high altitudes in the Himalayas with little oxygen, under extreme temperatures and strong sunlight.
+However, the other medicinal mushrooms also contain typical adaptogen ingredients such as polysaccharides and triterpenes.

 Ingredients with adaptogenic properties